Written and Created by PaperCraftCentral Susan

 roses up to step three.
 Then it gets a little different, but not wildly so.
 I'll show you how.

 A square of paper.
 You can use plain paper but patterned

 paper makes a prettier ornament.
-Make sure you keep the patterned side facing outwards as you fold
+Make sure you keep the patterned side facing outwards (away from you) as you fold

 A bone folder will help make the folds nice and crisp